ComposableFi/composable/code/integration-tests/runtime-tests/test/tests/pablo/testHandlers/constantProduct/README.md

 We're using these instead of writing our own to avoid potential problems, and who wants to reinvent the wheel anyway.

-The only adjustment made, are 2 imports on `weightedMath.ts`.
-To align with our folder structure.
+The only adjustment made are to the imports to align with our folder structure.

 Sources: